Floor plan that follows your room

 Each apparatus is its own item in the floor plan editor.
 Drag in two reformers, a Cadillac, and a chair if that's your room.
 Per-class layout means a flow class that uses only reformers shows a different layout from a private session that rotates apparatus.
 Clients booking a private can be matched to the apparatus they need.

 Yes.
-One Junocal account runs as many physical locations as you operate — Marylebone studio plus Hackney pop-up, flagship plus satellite room.
+One Junocal account runs your physical locations — Marylebone studio plus Hackney pop-up, flagship plus satellite room.
 Each location has its own address, rooms, and pick-a-spot layouts.
 Clients share one record across every location, and memberships work everywhere by default.
-No per-location upcharge — unlimited locations on Studio at $99/month.
+No per-location upcharge — multi-location is on Studio at $29/month (up to 5 locations), and Growth covers up to 10.

-Solo instructors with 3 to 5 reformers running 1:1 and 1:2 privates use Junocal Starter at $39/month.
+Solo instructors with 3 to 5 reformers running 1:1 and 1:2 privates use Junocal Starter at $15/month.
 The structure is the same; the load is just lighter.
-As soon as you add a second instructor, you typically move to Junocal Studio at $99, which adds multi-room pick-a-spot and term-based courses.
+As soon as you add a second instructor, you typically move to Junocal Studio at $29, which adds multi-room pick-a-spot and term-based courses.

 Junocal works for a few different shapes.
 Here are the others.